If you manage a rental property in BC, high tenant turnover can be one of the biggest issues.

 An overpriced unit drives away tenants and increases turnover, while underpricing can harm your profitability.

-If you’re renting in a slowing market with falling rent prices, you can keep good tenants by offering concessions in the form of reduced rent or included services like internet, water or electricity.
+If you’re renting in a slowing market with falling rent prices, you can keep a good tenant by offering concessions in the form of reduced rent or included services like internet, water or electricity.

 Check out: Average Rent in Kelowna, BC